michellab/BioSimSpace/paper/paper.md

 ## Ease of use

-BioSimSpace is avaiable to install from source, as a binary, and as a [conda package](https://anaconda.org/michellab/biosimspace), all of which are continually built and deployed as part of our [developent pipelone](https://dev.azure.com/michellab/BioSimSpace/_build).
+BioSimSpace is avaiable to install from source, as a binary, and as a conda package (https://anaconda.org/michellab/biosimspace), all of which are continually built and deployed as part of our developent pipeline (https://dev.azure.com/michellab/BioSimSpace).
 This means that it is easy for users to keep up to date with the latest features, without having to wait for a new release.
-In addition, access to BioSimSpace is always available through our [notebook server](https://notebook.biosimspace.org), where users are free to work through tutorials and workshop material and make use of our existing repository of nodes.
+In addition, access to BioSimSpace is always available through our notebook server (https://notebook.biosimspace.org), where users are free to work through tutorials and workshop material and make use of our existing repository of nodes.

 # Acknowledgments